-A DHAC member proposed establishing the minimum legal mesh size at $2\frac{1}{4}$ inches in Humboldt Bay and Crescent City, because essentially all existing permittees are using $2\frac{1}{4}$ inch mesh nets at the present time and they wish to insure that the quality of the fish remains the same in the future should new, or additional, permittees enter the fishery.
+A DHAC member proposed establishing the minimum legal mesh size at 2 1⁄4 inches in Humboldt Bay and Crescent City, because essentially all existing permittees are using 2 1⁄4 inch mesh nets at the present time and they wish to insure that the quality of the fish remains the same in the future should new, or additional, permittees enter the fishery.

-• 1987-88 Season.
+1987-88 Season.
 Mesh size regulations: In Tomales and Bodega Bays the length of the meshes of any gill net used or possessed in the roe fishery shall not be less than 2 inches or greater than 2 1⁄2 inches.
 In Humboldt Bay and Crescent City Harbor the length of the meshes of any gill net used or possessed in the roe fishery shall not be less than 2 1⁄4 inches or greater than 2 1⁄2 inches.
-In San Francisco Bay the length of the meshes of any gill net used or possessed in the roe fishery shall not be less than 2 1/8 inches or greater than 2 1⁄2 inches.
+In San Francisco Bay the length of the meshes of any gill net used or possessed in the roe fishery shall not be less than 2 1⁄4 inches or greater than 2 1⁄2 inches.
+In San Francisco Bay the length of the meshes of any gill net used or possessed in the roe fishery shall not be less than 2 1⁄2 inches.
 The meshes of any gill net used or possessed by fresh fish permittees shall not be greater than 2 inches.
 (Section 163, Title 14, CCR)